-Homeless priorities further developed from the charrette, Indiana Balance of State Continuum of Care Board, and City-County Commissioners on Homelessness will continue to be implemented in 2019 and are as follows:
+Homeless priorities further developed from the charrette, Indiana Balance of State Continuum of Care Board, and City-County Commissioners on Homelessness will continue to be implemented in 2018 and are as follows:

-The City-County Commission on Homelessness (COH), which represents public officials including the Mayor and County Commissioners, the administrator is Dr. Matt Hanka, University of Southern Indiana.
-The Homeless Services Council of Southwest Indiana (HSCSWI) which is the regional planning council under the Indiana Balance of State Continuum of Care, will continue writing policies and procedures addressing the eleven homeless goals, mentioned in the Action Plan.
+The City-County Commission on Homelessness (COH), which represents public officials including the Mayor and County Commissioners, has a new administrator who will lead in 2018: Dr. Matt Hanka, University of Southern Indiana.
+In 2018, the Homeless Services Council of Southwest Indiana (HSCSWI) which is the regional planning council under the Indiana Balance of State Continuum of Care, will continue writing policies and procedures addressing the eleven homeless goals, mentioned in the Action Plan.

 COH established four priorities: Data Priority, Board Relationships, Re-Entry Network, and Public Awareness Campaign.
 The Data Priority has several established priorities which involve DMD, State of Indiana (IHCDA), USI, and the community.
-The data priorities include: State of Indiana asset mapping process, Indiana Balance of State Continuum of Care, United Way Indiana ALICE poverty study, EVSC homeless students data, Permanent Supportive Housing Data, related homeless services such as food banks, Homeless Medical Respite, Re-entry, etc.
+The data priorities include: State of Indiana asset mapping process, Indiana Balance of State Continuum of Care, United Way Indiana ALICE poverty study, EVSC homeless student's data, Permanent Supportive Housing Data, related homeless services such as food banks, Homeless Medical Respite, Re-entry, etc.

-Homeless Connect of Southwest Indiana, an annual event sponsored and led by COH with help from DMD and Vectren.
+Vanderburgh Homeless Connect aka Community Connect SWI, an annual event sponsored by COH will be led by Vectren with help from DMD.
 Plans will be for 1000 guests who are homeless or near homeless to provide them with the availability of 100 different direct free services, while organizing over five hundred volunteers, for an all-day service event.